-Annual mammography and MRI, and at times at 6 months duration, is needed for women with BRCA gene mutations, strong family history for breast cancer, and prior chest radiation therapy.
+Annual mammography and MRI, and at times at 6 months duration, is needed for women with BRCA gene mutations, strong family history of breast cancer, and prior chest radiation therapy.

 As a patient can herself find breast cancer at times, she should not only be informed and made aware of the breast self-awareness but also instructed to notify the health care provider if and when any change in the breast occurs.The health care providers should be affluent with screening and counseling asymptomatic patients with a family history of BRCA cancers.
 Genetic counselors and the team should be doing assessments to provide genetic testing after informed consent.